1. Home

 • Embed if specific products in the funnel are purchased*

-So let’s take a look at these options and where we add these codes.
 Under your product settings, you’ll want to head over to the Checkout tab and then choose the Tracking tab.

-If you’ve not already enabled it, you’ll want to enable the option “Do you want to add tracking code to your checkout pages”
+If you’ve not already enabled it, you’ll want to enable the option “Do you want to add tracking code to your checkout pages” to enable checkout page script configuration.

-This will then show you the following fields
+This will then show you the following fields:

 Field 1 – All pages

-Any codes added to this box will be automatically added to all your checkout pages.* This would the box to embed things like base tracking pixels or codes you want to trigger on every page in your funnel.
+Any codes added to this box will be automatically added to all your checkout pages.* This would be the box to embed things like base tracking pixels or codes you want to trigger on every page in your funnel.

 Field 2 – Checkout page only